How To Be A Solo Content Marketing Ninja With WordPress

 - The ultimate content promotion checklist: 97 questions to optimize every aspect of your content marketing

-- 17 SEO checks: Make sure your content is search engine optimized before hitting the publish button
+- SEO copywriting tips: Make sure your content is search engine optimized before hitting the publish button

 - WordPress SEO checklist – 45 tips for 2017 – Ensure that you are using best practices for WordPress and SERPs